 Though technology cannot fully resolve all the issues insurance companies are facing today, by making a switch to VoIP phone systems and VoIP enabled softphone systems they can address significant customer service and customer experience related issues.

-Challenges insurance companies face and how softphone app can resolve them
+Challenges insurance business communication face and how softphone app can resolve them

 #1.
 Building better customer relations